christianThardy/christianThardy.github.io/finding-similarities-between-friends.md

 One of the drawbacks of representing words this way is that it treats each word as an entity of itself and it doesn't allow the model to easily discern words.

-If the model's seen the sentence *"cobra is licking her fur"*, even if its learned that the most probable outcome of *cobra licking* is *her fur*, if you give the model another sentence *"baby cat is licking her fur"*, as far as its concerned the relationship between `cobra` and `baby cat` is no closer semantically regarding the relationship between `basil`, `dolly` and `colin powell chain`.
+If the model's seen the sentence *"cobra is licking her fur"*, even if its learned that the most probable outcome of *cobra licking* is *her fur*, if you give the model another sentence *"baby cat is licking her fur"*, as far as its concerned the relationship between `cobra` and `baby cat` is no closer semantically regarding the relationship between `dolly`, `basil` and `colin powell chain`.

 Its not easy for the model to generalize that *licking* and *fur* are common words when used in relation to *cats* and that the possibility of *baby cat licking her fur* is also just as likely as *cobra licking her fur*.The reason this happens is because the inner product between any two vectors is 0 which means the Euclidean distance between any pair of vectors is the same.